"About 1 out of 10 people has had a seizure. Do you know what to do if someone has a seizure near you? Read below to

 During the premarketing development of LAMICTAL, 20 sudden and unexplained deaths were recorded among a cohort of 4,700 patients with epilepsy (5,747 patient-years of exposure).

 Some of these could represent seizure-related deaths in which the seizure was not observed, e.g., at night.
 This represents an incidence of 0.0035 deaths per patient-year.
-Although this rate exceeds that expected in a healthy population matched for age and sex, it is within the range of estimates for the incidence of sudden unexplained deaths in patients with epilepsy not receiving LAMICTAL (ranging from 0.0005 for the general population of patients with epilepsy, to 0.004 for a recently studied clinical trial population similar to that in the clinical development program for LAMICTAL, to 0.005 for patients with refractory epilepsy).
+Although this rate exceeds that expected in a healthy population matched for age and sex, it is within the range of estimates for the incidence of sudden unexplained death in epilepsy (SUDEP) in patients not receiving LAMICTAL (ranging from 0.0005 for the general population of patients with epilepsy, to 0.004 for a recently studied clinical trial population similar to that in the clinical development program for LAMICTAL, to 0.005 for patients with refractory epilepsy).
 Consequently, whether these figures are reassuring or suggest concern depends on the comparability of the populations reported upon with the cohort receiving LAMICTAL and the accuracy of the estimates provided.
 Probably most reassuring is the similarity of estimated SUDEP rates in patients receiving LAMICTAL and those receiving other AEDs, chemically unrelated to each other, that underwent clinical testing in similar populations.
 Importantly, that drug is chemically unrelated to LAMICTAL.
 This evidence suggests, although it certainly does not prove, that the high SUDEP rates reflect population rates, not a drug effect.

 Addition Of LAMICTAL To A Multidrug Regimen That Includes Valproate

 Because valproate reduces the clearance of lamotrigine, the dosage of lamotrigine in the presence of valproate is less than half of that required in its absence [see DOSAGE AND ADMINISTRATION, DRUG INTERACTIONS].

 Binding In The Eye And Other Melanin-Containing Tissues

 Because lamotrigine binds to melanin, it could accumulate in melanin-rich tissues over time.
 This raises the possibility that lamotrigine may cause toxicity in these tissues after extended use.
 Although ophthalmological testing was performed in 1 controlled clinical trial, the testing was inadequate to exclude subtle effects or injury occurring after long-term exposure.
 Moreover, the capacity of available tests to detect potentially adverse consequences, if any, of lamotrigine's binding to melanin is unknown [see CLINICAL PHARMACOLOGY].